CBIIT/HPC_DME_APIs/src/hpc-server/hpc-ws-rs-test/src/test/dice/performance-tests/test-10GB/README.txt

 @ddblock_end copyright
 ******************************/

-Register the a large  dataObject with 10GB.
+Register asynchronously a large  dataObject with 10GB.

+Follow the setup instruction shown in ../README.txt